 In the state of Florida, the Hal.
 S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a way of emergency assistance for individuals who are deemed unable to rationally function, are a harm to to themselves or others, or have exhibited a complete lack of self control around drugs and alcohol.
 The act provides the chance for the person to receive an immediate substance abuse evaluation and treatment if necessary.
 This act doesn't center on throwing the individual away in a psych ward, but was created to be combined with an extensive treatment plan and work with professionals to support the long-term framework of a stable and healthy recovery through court-ordered motivation.
 For many families all across Florida, when every single other has proved to be unsuccessful, this is usually the first stop on the long road to recovery for their loved one.

 The Process of the Marchman Act in Tildenville, FL

 First and foremost the Marchman Act is a legal action that occurs in court appearances, possible police escorts, and legal documentation.
-For the loved ones of the suffering person, the Marchman Act process is started by filling out a Marchman Act petition at the local county court.
-Since Marchman Acts are legal documents, filed in a court of law, it is extremely important that all of the paperwork is signed, filed and completely correctly.
+So, for the loved ones of the suffering individual, the Marchman Act process is started by filling out a Marchman Act petition at the local county court.
+Since Marchman Acts are legal documents, filed in a court of law, it is of absolute importance that all of the paperwork is signed, filed and completely correctly.
 If it isn't, it is possible for the person to be released from the care of the court.
-This is why it is extremely important to have a certified interventionist to guide and support the family throughout this trying time.
+This is why it is invaluable to have a certified interventionist to guide and support the family throughout this trying time.
 Not only can interventionists walk the family, step by step, through the Marchman Act process, but they can make sure that the process, paperwork, and outcome are explained to the family and provide them support throughout the process.